-One of the things that I love the most about the YBC is that it isn't just a club.
+"That is one of the things that I love the most about the YBC," says Shyloh van Delft (current YBC President), "is that the YBC isn't just a club.
 It's a community.
 The members have history together and care about each other.
 The older YBC generations are so good at mentoring newer members.
 Cameron took me under his wing when I first joined and has had such a positive influence in my life as a mentor.
 I remember attending my very first field trip when I was 14, and Helmut and Cameron were both pointing out Northern Shovelers and American Wigeon and I felt so overwhelmed by the diversity...
 I remember wondering how anyone could memorize all of this, but those two and many others in the YBC have brought me a long way since then."

 Every year brings something new, and the YBC has seen a lot of change over the last 25 years.
 "To me the greatest changes have come recently with the emergence of eBird as a wonderful means for all birdwatchers to contribute to knowledge on Yukon Birds.
 This has been helped by the advent of the internet, digital photography, GPS, smart phones, and social media, especially the Yukon Birds Facebook Group, which has offered an entire new forum for the exchange of bird information among enthusiasts and citizen scientists" reflects Hawkings.
 "Yukon is still a very big place with very few roads and a lot of remote places.
-It is still extremely important for as many people as possible to record what they see and hear as they travel around -and to contribute it to the body of knowledge, for example via eBird."
+It is still extremely important for as many people as possible to record what they see and hear as they travel around -- and to contribute it to the body of knowledge, for example via eBird."